rjankovic/bifabrik/docs/tutorial/tsf_validation.md

 ![image](https://github.com/rjankovic/bifabrik/assets/2221666/51683a94-9978-487e-a3a0-1bb621add4f7)

 The errors are logged to the console, as well as to the log file.
+The argument of the `validate` method set the test name.
+This is also included in the log to help with distinguishing between different tests.

 The log contains the `ValidationMessage` and the row values:

 ```
 ...